 Gradually she heard one voice become ascendant over the others.
 It was not as sharp, an almost reasonable voice that soon reduced the others to murmurs.

-It calmly reasoned that as she was the source of tension in the family, the Causer of Family Pain and Angst, it naturally followed that if she were gone, her family’s problems would be solved.
+It calmly reasoned that as she was the source of tension in the family, the Cause of Family Pain and Angst, it naturally followed that if she were gone, her family’s problems would be solved.
 She considered it; it made sense.
 She saw the logic of it; almost the relief of it.

 She floated down the stairs, swung lazily around the end of the banister and once back in her sister’s room, she perched on the edge of the bed.
-She clutched the small bottles in her sweaty palm more as one might a talisman than a weapon of self-destruction.
+She clutched the small bottles in her sweaty palm more as one might squeeze a talisman than a weapon of self-destruction.

 She gazed out at the still lake with its reflections of the clouds overhead; it was a rare blue sky day, and all the colors she saw were brighter than usual.
 She fancied that she could almost see the bright gold in the centers of the pond lilies.